awarenessxz/react-gadgets/doc/CREATE_NEW_LIBRARY.md

 # Quick overview on creating your own library

+This is a quick guide to create a custom reusable react library using:
+- Rollup
+- Sass
+- React

+Additional Features includes:
+- Storybook
+- Jest & React-Testing-Library

 ## 1. Steps to create a React Library

 ### Initial Set up